vultisig/docs/tss/security.md

 ## TSS-Security

 TSS (GG20), whilst a relatively new cryptographically protocol, has been tested in the wild extensively by THORChain (thorchain.org) in an open-source and adversarial environment.
-The fact that it works today with a non-zero amount of funds in vaults is testament to the robustness of the protocol.&#x20;
+The fact that it works today with a non-zero amount of funds in vaults is testament to the robustness of the protocol.

 Vultisig also implements GG20; but in a non-adverserial environment.
 Your trusted devices only connect to each other in deliberate sessions after being unlocked by you or your device owner.
-Thus they cannot be attacked whilst you sleep with your devices locked/asleep as well.&#x20;
+Thus they cannot be attacked whilst you sleep with your devices locked/asleep as well.